 Scientists in School provides young scientists from Kindergarten to Grade 8 with classroom workshops that are curriculum-aligned and STEM (science, technology, engineering, and math) focused.
 We extend science learning outside of the classroom with community-based workshops for ages 3-12 at camps, daycares, after-4 programs, libraries, and more.
 Our presenters bring subject expertise, discovery-based learning methodologies, and specialized materials and equipment making every workshop hands-on.

 The future of Canada depends on the next generation of innovators and entrepreneurs.
 We engage children in hands-on classroom and community STEM workshops, encouraging them to question, investigate and discover science in the world around them.
 Sparking a long-lasting interest in STEM and the environment, inspiring children to think differently about a future STEM career path and challenging them to succeed are just a few of the things we accomplish in every workshop.
 We want children to believe they can achieve things they never thought were possible, until they had Scientists in School.Learn More

 Being a scientist is about asking questions, being curious, exploring, and experimenting – all things that children are naturally good at.
 Working together we can inspire young people in a way that will help them be successful, productive, and engaged in their communities.View Resources

 By becoming involved with Scientists in School, you are choosing to invest your time, expertise or money in something bigger than our organization; you are giving children the chance to develop skills, explore science and get excited about learning.Get Involved

 Over the last 30 years, we’ve come across thousands of promising students with undoubtedly bright futures.
-Julia is one of them.
-The Environmental Engineering student, who is in her third year at Carleton University, is also a Scientists in School participant alumna.
-We’re delighted to share Julia’s inspiring story of finding her voice as a
+Natalie is one of them.
+The Mechanical Engineering student, who is in her second year at the University of Ontario Institute of Technology, is also a Scientists in School participant alumna.
+We’re delighted to share Natalie’s wonderful story of